 There are several different factors that the prosecution must be able to prove during a DUI manslaughter case.
 These include:

-- The defendant in question was found to be in control of the vehicle.
+- The defendant was found to be in control of the vehicle.

-- The defendant in question was under the influence of drugs, alcohol, or another substance that impacted their driving.
+- The defendant was under the influence of drugs, alcohol, or another substance that impacted their driving.

-- The defendant in question had a blood alcohol level that met or surpassed the legal limit during a field sobriety test or breathalyzer test.
+- The defendant had a blood-alcohol level that met or surpassed the legal limit during a field sobriety test or breathalyzer test.

 - The defendant in question directly or indirectly caused the death of another person whilst meeting the above-listed components.